 Evidence for trait synchrony across trophic guilds

 Arthropod herbivore specialization depends on the relative nitrogen content of foliage (Mattson 1980), which relates to the plant economic spectrum (Díaz et al. 2016).
 The same is true for pollinators, which specialize on particular plant traits including phenology, flower height and shape (Junker et al. 2013).
 For instance, butterfly life-history traits span along an axis of body-size and reproduction cycles ('voltinism') that is highly correlated to the size of host plants (Bartonova et al. 2014).
 Further, the body mass of predators is typically one or two orders of magnitude above the body mass of their prey (Brose et al. 2006; Hatton et al. 2015), which is due to the allometric constraints of feeding and metabolism, a fact that directly relates to the energy use and production of whole populations and communities (Ehnes et al. 2014; Hatton et al. 2015).
-Such associations also extend belowground where bacterial-dominated microbial communities with fast turnover rates are associated with plant communities dominated by exploitative species and slow, fungal dominated communities with conservative plants (Wardle 2002; de Vries et al. 2012).
+Such associations also extend belowground where bacterial-dominated microbial communities with fast turnover rates are associated with plant communities dominated by exploitative species with rapid turnover and high quality litters, and slow, fungal dominated communities with conservative plants (Wardle 2002; de Vries et al. 2012).

 Trait-space responses to land use change